Singapore, Hong Kong look to cool not kill property markets

 In Singapore and Hong Kong, which brought in similar measures in October, both governments want to cool but not collapse the market and avoid driving investment elsewhere.

-Leung shied away from further tightening while he gauges the impact of previous steps to rein in prices in one of the world’s costliest property markets.
+Still, Leung is likely to shy away from further tightening while he gauges the impact of previous steps to rein in prices in one of the world’s costliest property markets.

 Those moves, including a 15 percent tax on foreign buyers, had a big impact on sales in November and December, when some agents reported a drop of more than 40 percent in transactions.